Hit and Run Accident Attorneys

 Car accidents are jarring and unexpected.
 But that stress is compounded for the victim when the driver who hit them speeds away without pulling over or exchanging information.
 Causing an accident and fleeing the scene is a cowardly act and against the law.
 At Georgia Trial Attorneys, our Georgia hit and run accident attorneys help victims obtain justice after being injured in an accident where the other driver has fled the scene.

 Injured in a hit and run accident in the Atlanta area?
 Call Now 833-4THEWIN.

 Hit and Run Statistics in Georgia

 In 2019, hit-and-run Georgia accidents numbered over 24,000 in the state.
 35 people died as a result of those accidents and over 5000 were injured.
-320 of the accidents were pedestrian related.
-Nationwide, 60% of people killed are either cyclist or pedestrians and in 20% of those cases the driver fled the scene.
+320 of the accidents were pedestrian-related.
+Nationwide, 60% of people killed are either cyclists or pedestrians and in 20% of those cases, the driver fled the scene.

 Why Do Some Drivers Flee Accident Scenes?